sodadata/docs/soda/integrate-github.md

 For example, in a repository in which are adding a transformation or making changes to a dbt model, you can add the **GitHub Action for Soda** to your workflow, as above.
 With each new pull request, or commit to an existing one, it executes a Soda scan for data quality and presents the results of the scan in a comment in the pull request, and in a report in Soda Cloud.

 Where the scan results indicate an issue with data quality, Soda notifies you in both a PR comment and by email so that you can investigate and address any issues before merging your PR into production.
+Note that the Action does not yet support sending notifications via Slack, only email; see [Notes and limitations](#notes-and-limitations).

 ![github-comment](/assets/images/github-comment.png){:height="500px" width="500px"}